-Let’s say you want to do something your friends and family know nothing about, like starting a business or trying an unpopular career.
+You may be struggling with having supportive friends and family when it comes to your goals of starting a business or trying an unpopular career.
 They discourage you.
 Fight with you.
 Try to stop you.
 What do you do when they don’t support you?

 You have two choices.
 You can let it bother you or you can keep doing what you’re doing, but beware that you have a difficult road ahead.
 Studies have shown that people are strongly motivated to follow the crowd and copy what their peers are doing, even if it doesn’t make sense, even to the point of duplicating irrational behaviour.

 So if you want to wander off from the traditional path, and pursue your own successes, understand that it won’t be easy.
 I have some tips on how to do that, but first, some insight into the way people think will help you to build that thick skin and independence.
 Let’s start with pack mentality.